- How we support financial education in schools

 Your Money Matters financial education textbook

-Co-funded with Money Saving Expert’s Martin Lewis, this secondary level textbook specifically for financial education is being tailored to curricula across the UK.
+Co-funded with Money Saving Expert’s Martin Lewis, Young Money’s secondary level financial education textbook is being tailored to curricula across the UK.
 It also comes with a teaching guide.
 Learn more and download free copies.

 Financial education guidance for schools in Scotland